Urology Care Foundation - What is Urologic Radiology?

 • Learn the location of a narrow or blocked blood vessel

-• Find internal bleeding (to stop the bleeding)
+• Find internal bleeding (and stop the bleeding, when needed)

-• Locate and remove a blood clot in a blocked blood vessel
+• Find and remove a blood clot in a blocked blood vessel

 • Treat certain types of tumors by blocking their blood supply